 The Eastern Trail is proposed to follow Pepper Mill Drive and Karen Boulevard to form a continuous north-south trail for walkers and bikers, connecting Seat Pleasant Drive with Walker Mill Road.
-This trail will ultimately link Peppermill Village and the proposed Glenwood Hills development to the Peppermill Community Center, Walker Mill Middle School, Baynes Elementary School and the town center.
+This trail will ultimately link Peppermill Village and the proposed Glenwood Hills development to the Peppermill Community Center, Walker Mill Middle School, Baynes Elementary School, and the town center.
 This trail is shown on the submitted DSP.

 At the time of preliminary plan, staff recommended several neighborhood connector trails linking the subject site to the surrounding community.
 Central High School, an existing ball field, and the Addison Road Metro Station are west of the subject site.
-At the time of the preliminary plan, several trail connections were required as part of the conditions of approval.
-These connections included a trail linking to Fawncrest Drive and Quarry Place, a trail connection to Quarry Avenue, and a trail linking the residential community with the commercial component of the development.
-The trail connection is shown from Uma Court (formerly Street "G") to both Quarry Place and Fawncrest Drive.
-These trails will link the development with adjacent communities and nearby public facilities.
-The other two connections are beyond the scope of the subject application.
+At the time of preliminary plan, several trail connections were required as part of the conditions of approval.
+These connections included a trail linking the residential community with the commercial component of the development.
+These trail connections are beyond the scope of the subject application.